mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

-In the above example, `p` at the beginning is declared but undefined (it points to somewhere we don't know); then pointed to `x`.
+In the above example, `p` at the beginning is declared but undefined (it points to somewhere we don't know); it then pointed to `x`.
 The pointer holds the memory address of `x`.
 Using `*` operator, the pointer can be dereferenced to get the value of its target.